reoccurcat/discord2groupme/README.md

 - your discord ID, so your own sent messages don't get posted back to the groupme chat.
 - the discord channel id you want the discord bot to listen on, which should be the same as the webhook you're posting to.
 - the URL of your discord webhook.
-- Your groupme user ID so all other messages are ignored.
-(Currently the link is designed for one person in groupme, although it's very possible for more.)
+- set allow_all to true if you want any user in a GroupMe chat to talk to discord users, otherwise put in your GroupMe ID in the groupme_user_id field.

-4. Install discord.js and request for node, then json and requests for python.
+4. Install discord.js and request for node, then json and requests for python. (`npm install discord.js`, `npm install request`, `pip3 install json`, `pip3 install requests`)

-5. Start discordhook with node and groupmehook with python.
+5. Start discordhook with node and groupmehook with python. (`python3 groupmehook.py` and `node discordhook.js`)

 ## Extra Info

 Discord names will be shortened to 7 characters on groupme to better fit within 140 characters.

+Nicknames and avatars from GroupMe will work in Discord.

 ## Questions

 Q: Why webhooks?

 A: It's easy.
-It also enables you to use custom avatars and usernames on Discord if you have multiple groupme users.
+It also enables you to use custom avatars and usernames on Discord.
 (Unfortunately, it doesn't work the other way around.)

 Q: Why are you using two different programming languages?